OctopusDeploy/blog/blog/2024-11/codefresh-steps/index.md

 ---
 title: Announcing Codefresh steps for Octopus Deploy
 description: You can now integrate your Codefresh builds with deployments in Octopus Deploy thanks to our Codefresh steps.
 Learn how the new steps improve your deployment experience.
 author: susan.pan@octopus.com
-visibility: private
+visibility: public
 published: 2024-11-06-1400
 metaImage: codefresh_steps_blog_image_octopus.png
 bannerImage: codefresh_steps_blog_image_octopus.png